 - 1924-1925 – Becomes President of the Gorbals branch of National Unemployed Workers Committee (largest and most important branch in Glasgow and closely associated with John Maclean)

 - 1925 – Cullen’s NUWC associate, Wal Hannington, 1925 is convicted at the Old Bailey under the Incitement to Mutiny Act 1797

 - 1926 – Cullen and Gorbals branch of National Unemployed Workers Committee separate from the organisation’s National Committee in London.
 Cullen dissatisfied with ‘extreme Communist’ interference coming directly from Moscow.
 He says London branch is ruled by Moscow and he is not going to take his orders from Russia.
 He moves to dissociate the Gorbals Division.
 The motion is defeated by a majority.

-- February 1927-July 1927 – Writes a series of articles for the Glasgow Herald that are subsequently published in the British Fascisti periodical, British Lion describing Bolshevik/Communist agitators as the driving force behind the Etaples Mutiny.
+- February 1927-July 1927 – Writes a series of articles for the Glasgow Herald that are subsequently re-published in the British Fascisti periodical, British Lion describing Bolshevik/Communist agitators as the driving force behind the Etaples Mutiny.
 Cullen writes: